daniel-althoff/HydroCerrado/README.md

 ## Short introduction
 The HydroCerrado is a regional-sample data set for catchments within the Cerrado biome.
-The data set was compiled by Althoff et al. (2021) and includes data from gauge stations, catchment boundaries, daily streamflow series, daily time series of meteorological forcing (precipitation and reference evapotranspiration), and catchment attributes.
+The data set was compiled by <a href='[https://disc.gsfc.nasa.gov/datasets/](https://doi.org/10.1016/j.envsoft.2022.105315)' target='blank'>Althoff et al. (2022)</a> and includes data from gauge stations, catchment boundaries, daily streamflow series, daily time series of meteorological forcing (precipitation and reference evapotranspiration), and catchment attributes.

 ### Meteorological forcing
 The data set covers the period from 2000-06-01 to 2014-12-31 for catchments with > 5 years equivalent of observed data.